ace-dent/pngslim/README.md

 The additional software included in the 'pngslim' package ('apps') is provided for convenience.
 The additional software is the property of other authors and may be subject to different licensing and legal conditions.
 Please check the original authors' websites for details and latest information.

-\* The license for 'pngout.exe' restricts how the software may be distributed: http://www.advsys.net/ken/utils.htm#pngoutkziplicense .
+\* The license for PNGOUT restricts how the software may be distributed: http://www.advsys.net/ken/utils.htm#pngoutkziplicense .
 Its inclusion is by kind permission of Ken Silverman and David Blake.
 Therefore, you may not redistribute the pngslim package with 'pngout.exe' without prior arrangement.